-- Buildup of tartar and plaque on the teeth as the dogs grow older.
+- Formation of tartar and plaque on the teeth

 If left untreated, dog dental disease can lead to toxins being released into the bloodstream.
-This can cause damage to liver and kidneys and may result in organ failure.
-Dental disease is often very painful for dogs and causes them to become reluctant to eat and drink, thus decreasing their quality of life.
+This can cause damage to the liver and kidneys and may result in organ failure.
+Dental disease is often very painful for dogs and makes them reluctant to eat and drink, thus decreasing their health and quality of life.

 Depending on how you choose to get your dog’s teeth cleaned, there will be variances in the time and frequency.
 But either way, it is very important to begin training your dog to accept teeth cleaning as a puppy.
 This will make the process much easier as your dog gets older.

-If you choose to clean your dog’s teeth yourself with a dog toothbrush and toothpaste, the process should ideally take only a few minutes.
-But for dogs that are hesitant, this can take a little longer.
+If you choose to clean your dog’s teeth yourself with a dog toothbrush and special toothpaste, the process should ideally take only a few minutes.
+But for skeptic dogs, this can take a little longer.
 Be patient though, and do not rush your dog into the process.

-Having your dog’s teeth cleaned by the vet is typically an all-day process.
-You need to drop your dog off early in the morning and pick him up in the afternoon or evening.
-This allows the veterinary staff enough time to prepare your dog for the dental procedure, clean the teeth, and monitor your dog while he recovers from the sedation.
-The actual teeth cleaning time can vary depending on the severity of your dog’s dental disease.
-The average time is about an hour for uncomplicated cases and longer if extensive dental work and extractions are required.
+Having your dog’s tartar cleaned by the vet is typically an all-day process.
+The doctor has to prepare your dog for the dental procedure, clean the teeth, and monitor your dog while he recovers from the sedation.
+The actual teeth cleaning time can vary depending on the severity of your dog’s tartar accumulation.

 Brushing your dog’s teeth should be a daily task.
-Other options, like water additives for dogs, are usually only used a few times a week.
-Dog teeth cleaning toys and treats can be given on a daily basis.
-It is best to consult a veterinarian before setting up any dog oral care routine for your dog.
+Other options, like water additives, are usually only used a few times a week.
+Dog teeth cleaning toys and treats can be given daily.
+It’s recommended to consult a veterinarian before setting up any oral care routine for your dog.
 Different dogs have different needs depending on their dental health.

-The best way to stop dental disease in dogs is to prevent the build-up of plaque and tartar in the first place.
+The best way to stop dental problems is to prevent the build-up of plaque and tartar in the first place.
 Cleaning your dog’s teeth from an early age is the best thing you can do for him.
 At around six months of age, puppies lose almost all of their puppy teeth and their permanent set of teeth start growing in.
-These adult dog teeth with remain with your friend for the remainder of their lives.
-This is a very similar process to children losing their baby teeth.
-These adult dog teeth need to be well maintained through routine dental cleaning.
+This is a very similar process to humans.
+These adult dog teeth need to be well maintained throughout their entire life.

 There are several methods to clean a dog’s teeth.
-Some require a very hands-on approach, such as brushing the dogs’ teeth with a dog toothbrush and toothpaste.
+Some require a very hands-on approach, such as brushing the dogs’ teeth with a dog toothbrush.
 This is a process that you will need to teach your dog or puppy to accept.
 It requires patience and training.

 Risks Associated with Dog Teeth Cleaning Procedure